 A quick Google search demonstrated the registrant’s name does not exist, and the registrant’s address is an empty parking lot.
 Additionally, the registrant’s phone number contains too many digits.
 These bogus details raise doubts about the legitimacy of the registrant, further alluding to the malicious motivations of the threat actor.

-However, the query revealed the registrant’s email address which Fortra utilized to perform a reverse WHOIS lookup to identify the following additional domains that the attacker may be operating under:
+However, the query exposed the registrant’s email address, which Fortra used in a reverse WHOIS lookup to uncover additional domains potentially linked to the attacker:

-Protect Yourself from Social Engineering with Better Cybersecurity Training
+Strengthen Your Defenses Against Social Engineering with Smarter Cybersecurity Training

 Social engineering attacks are no longer limited to the familiar phishing email.
 They’ve evolved into highly sophisticated and varied threats, including smishing campaigns that exploit users through text messages.
 This growing diversity in attack methods makes it increasingly difficult for users to recognize and respond to cyber threats.
 That’s why robust security awareness and training programs are essential to building strong cyber defenses.